LemonATsu/A-NeRF/README.md

 conda activate anerf
 conda install --file requirements.txt
 ```

+TODO: mention how to download SMPL

+TODO: mention how to install pytorch-ssim
 ## Training
 We provide template training configurations in `configs/` for different settings.